A STICKY POST: 31 August – 31 December 2018

 It is time for the annual pilgrimage.
-So as to make this a slower and longer pilgrimage than last year, to commemorate a 10th anniversary (well, two: the death of an important person and the birth of a marginal blog), this post is a “sticky” one; and it contains various kinds of “stickiness” played out in three Acts: revisiting 2017, 2018, and Campbellian education in action.
+So as to make this a slower and longer pilgrimage than last year, to commemorate a 10th anniversary (well, two: the death of a central person and the birth of a marginal blog), this post is a “sticky” one and will stay here for a whole academic term, all the way to its end and the end of the year; and it contains various kinds of “stickiness” played out in three Acts: revisiting 2017, 2018, and Campbellian education in action.

 Reader of everything.
 Writer.
 Performer.
 Creator.
 Stand up comedian, speculative fictioneer, improviser, paranomasiac, marvelling revelling adventurer in existence.